fbpx

 Research has shown links between both drinking and smoking and lowered fertility.
 And while vaping is a very recent phenomenon that hasn’t been researched nearly as much, toxins known to be harmful to fertility are generally present in e-cigarette aerosols and there are concerns about the potential impact of vaping on fertility.
 If you’re trying to get pregnant, you’re strongly advised to stop smoking or vaping, and slash any alcohol consumption right down.

-6. Try To De-Stress
+6. Try to de-stress

 Where’s your happy place?
 Science still has much to learn about the relationship between stress and fertility, and stressing about being stressed certainly isn’t helpful.
 However, we know that women wondering about getting pregnant after 35 are usually super busy and have enough on their plate – and relaxing can only help both mind and body.
 So have a think about ways to offload.